Install Armory Enterprise for Spinnaker Using the Armory Operator

 service-settings/

-After that, move these files to your Halyard home directory and deploy Armory with the hal deploy apply
+After that, move these files to your Halyard home directory and deploy Armory with the hal deploy apply command.

 Finally, delete Operator and their CRDs from the Kubernetes cluster.